 • Expense ratio: 0.04%, or 40¢ per year for every $1,000 invested

-But how much bond exposure you need will vary by age.
-They’re not great for generating wealth, which is your prime concern when you’re younger, but they’re outstanding for protecting wealth, which becomes increasingly pivotal as you age.
-So generally speaking, when you’re younger, you’ll want to be primarily invested in stocks … and as you get older, you’ll want to go lighter on stocks and start buying more bonds.
+Exactly how much bond exposure you need will vary by age, however.
+Debt isn’t great for generating wealth, which is your prime concern when you’re younger; but it’s outstanding for protecting wealth, which becomes increasingly pivotal as you age.
+So generally speaking, you’ll want to be heavily invested in stocks and modestly invested in bonds (if at all!) when you’re younger, and that mix should increasingly shift toward bonds as you age.

 You might not want to buy individual bonds, however.
 Data and research on individual issues is much thinner than it is for publicly traded stocks.
 And some bonds have minimum investments in the tens of thousands of dollars.
 So, your best (and most economical) bet is to buy a bond fund, which allows you to invest in hundreds or even thousands of bonds with a single click.

-SWAGX’s maturities range from less than a year to more than 20 years.
-Meanwhile duration—a measure of interest-rate sensitivity—is 5.9 years, implying that a 1-percentage-point hike in interest rates would result in a 5.9% decline in the fund, and vice versa.
-In short, this is moderate interest-rate risk, which is perfectly acceptable for a basic core bond holding like this.
+SWAGX holds bonds across the maturity spectrum, from less than a year to more than two decades, but the weighted average maturity comes in at around 8 years.
+Duration—a measure of interest-rate sensitivity—is 5.8 years.
+I’m simplifying a bit here, but this basically implies that a 1-percentage-point hike in interest rates would result in a 5.8% short-term decline in the fund, and vice versa.
+This is moderate interest-rate risk, which is perfectly acceptable for a basic core bond holding like this.

 * SEC yield reflects the interest earned across the most recent 30-day period.
 This is a standard measure for funds holding bonds and preferred stocks.